PlaceOS/docs/how-to/add-domain.md

 ## Step 2: Add an Application to the Domain

 1. Select the Applications tab
 2. Select the New Application button.
 This brings up the New Application form
 3. Add the following fields:
    - `Name`: Can be anything to identify the applications
       - Usually the folder path where the application resides but capitalized i.e. `Backoffice`
    - `Scopes`: Leave this blank
    - `Skip Authorizaiton`: Check the box to set this to `true`
-   - `Login URL`: The location that users are redirected to after completing SSO authentication.
+   - `Login URL`: The location that users are redirected to after completing authentication.
       - This will generally be something like `https://<domain>/<application path>/oauth-resp.html`

 ![Add Application](./assets/add_application.png)

-## Step 3: Add a User to the Application
+## Step 3: Add a User to the Domain

 1. Select the Users tab
 2. Select the New User button